ToastyIsLost/NoCode-AI/README.md

 # First Time Setup

-When you first run the project, you’ll be asked to choose between configuration options:
+When you first run the project, you’ll **need** to choose between configuration options:

 1. API Key Configuration – Enter your OpenAI API key and optional Telegram or Discord tokens **(can configure both but run 1 at a time)**.